matburt/mobileorg-android/HACKING.md

 Android Studio Setup
 --------------------
+Select "Check out from Version Control" on the welcome page and insert the url to the git repository.
+Use default settings and a project should be checked out and built.
+Remember to configure the path to the Android SDK.

 Notes regarding Dropbox
 -----------------------
 You will need an API key for the dropbox platform if you want to use dropbox with your own build.
 Adding the app key to the Manifest.xml file and inserting the correct keys into values/dropbox.xml will make